melmel27/comakery/README.md

 ![](docs/plant-uml-diagrams/setup.png)

 1. The Deployer configures the parameters and deploys the smart contracts to a public blockchain.
-The deployment allows configuration of a separate reserve address and Transfer Administrator address.
+At the time of deployment, the deployer configures a separate token reserve address and Transfer Administrator address.
 This allows the reserve security tokens to be stored in cold storage since the treasury reserve address private keys are not needed for everyday use by the Transfer Admin.
-2. The Transfer Admin can then provisions a hot wallet address for distributing tokens to investors or other stakeholders.
+2. The Transfer Admin then provisions a hot wallet address for distributing tokens to investors or other stakeholders.
 The Transfer Admin uses `setAccountPermissions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to set address restrictions.
 3. The Transfer Admin authorizes the transfer of tokens between account groups with `setAllowGroupTransfer(fromGroup, toGroup, afterTimestamp)` .
-4. The Reserve Admin can then transfer tokens to the Hot Wallet address.
+4. The Reserve Admin then transfers tokens to the Hot Wallet address.
-5. The Hot Wallet Admin can then transfer tokens to investors or other stakeholders who are entitled to tokens.
+5. The Hot Wallet Admin then transfers tokens to investors or other stakeholders who are entitled to tokens.

 ## Setup For Separate Issuer Private Key Management Roles

-By default the reserve tokens cannot be transferred to any address.
-To allow transfers the Transfer Admin must configure transfer rules using both `setAccountPermissions(account, ...)` and `setAllowGroupTransfer(...)`.
+By default the reserve tokens cannot be transferred to.
+To allow transfers the Transfer Admin must configure transfer rules using both `setAccountPermissions(account, ...)` to configure the individual account rules and `setAllowGroupTransfer(...)` to configure transfers between accounts in a group.
+A group represents a category like US accredited investors (Reg D) or foreign investors (Reg S).

-During the setup process for added security, the Transfer Admin can setup rules that only allow the Reserve Admin to transfer tokens to the hot wallet address first.
-The Hot Wallet is also restricted to a limited max balance.
-This enforces transfer approvals for multiple private key holders for token transfers of large size - and a limited loss from any single account with a single transfer.
+During the setup process to split transfer oversight across three private key holders, the Transfer Admin can setup rules that only allow the Reserve Admin to **only** transfer tokens to the Hot Wallet admin address.
+The Hot Wallet should be restricted to a limited maximum balance necessary for doing one batch of token distributions - rather than the whole reserve.
 The use of a hot wallet for small balances also makes everyday token administration easier without exposing the issuer's reserve of tokens to the risk of total theft in a single transaction.
+Each of these private keys may also be managed with a multi-sig solution for added security.
+Multi-sig is especially important for the token reserve admin.

-The Reserve Account restriction configuration can be accomplished in this manner:
+Here is how these restricted admin accounts can be configured:
 1. Transfer Admin, Reserve Admin and Hot Wallet admin accounts are managed by separate users with separate keys.
 For example, separate Nano Ledger S hardware wallets.
-1. Reserve and Hot Wallet addresses have their own separate transfer groups
+2. Reserve and Hot Wallet addresses have their own separate transfer groups
     * `unrestrictedAddressTimeLock = 0` this timestamp will always have passed
     * `unrestrictedMaxTokenAmount = 2**256 -1` is the largest number storable this number is available as the `MAX_UNIT()` constant.
     * `setAccountPermissions(reserveAddress, reserveTransferGroup, unrestrictedAddressTimelock, unrestrictedMaxTokenAmount)`
     * `setAccountPermissions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
-1. Reserve Address can only transfer to Hot Wallet Groups
+3. Reserve Address can only transfer to Hot Wallet Groups
     * `setAllowGroupTransfer(reserveTransferGroup, hotWalletTransferGroup, unrestrictedAddressTimeLock)`
     * `setAccountPermissions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
-1. Hot Wallet Address can transfer to investor groups like Reg D and Reg S.
+4. Hot Wallet Address can transfer to investor groups like Reg D and Reg S.
     * `setAllowGroupTransfer(hotWalletTransferGroup, regD_TransferGroup, unrestrictedAddressTimeLock)`
     * `setAllowGroupTransfer(hotWalletTransferGroup, regS_TransferGroup, unrestrictedAddressTimeLock)`